Donald Trump 'Driven By Pathology,' Yale Psychiatrist Says: 'He's Choosing A Self-Destructive Course'

 Emotionally-driven, relatively uninformed, and dependant on Trump, his supporters don’t question him and tend to take his claims at face value, according to the psychiatrist.
 She adds, however, that emotionally manipulating his supporters is not a matter of strategy for President Trump.
 Rather,”this can be explained through their emotional wounds.”

+“He is driven by pathology rather than healthy choices.
+He’ll make choices that are self-destructive even if they seem effective at the time and produce results that appear to benefit him.”

-But according to the psychiatrist – who has written extensively about Trump, notably for Vice when she called for a psychiatric evaluation with his consent – President Donald Trump’s behavior is not only threatening to destroy him, it poses a grave danger to the United States.
+But according to the psychiatrist, President Donald Trump’s behavior is not only threatening to destroy him, it poses a grave danger to the United States.
+Prof. Lee has previously written extensively about Trump, notably for Vice, when she called for a psychiatric evaluation with his consent.

 “He’s choosing a self destructive course, not just for him but for the nation,” she opined.